The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Debugging your application build

 Since your extension deployment is made during the application build, this process is triggered by your build tool.
-That means if you want to debug this phase you need to launch your build tool with the remote debug mode switched one.
+That means if you want to debug this phase you need to launch your build tool with the remote debug mode switched on.

 Maven